MB3hel/AUVControlBoard/docs/docs/firmware/details.md

     - Store triggers reset of sensor using the newly stored constants (thus no auto calibration runs)
     - Load will send the stuff from eeprom
 - There are separate BNO055 commands to read its calibration status register and the values from its calibration registers (these are only valid if CALIB_STAT is 3 for sensors used and BNO055 is in config mode)
+- What are each of the calibration constants (offsets, radius)